WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ## Front end

-The following filters are available to change the output of a block on the front end.
+The following PHP filters are available to change the output of a block on the front end.

-## `render_block`
+### `render_block`

 Filters the font-end content of any block.
 This filter has no impact on the behavior of blocks in the Editor.